-But predictions do not matter... votes do.
-On many occasions, the Heisman race can come down to a very small amount of them.
+While the final results haven't been that close in several years, on many occasions the Heisman race can come down to a very small amount of votes.
 In some years, the preseason front-runner has lost steam and in others, a dark horse has emerged late in the season.

 The Cornhuskers had started the season 11-0, with Crouch guiding the team’s success.
 Crouch rushed for 1,115 yards and threw for 1,510.
 He also caught one pass, a dramatic 63-yard touchdown against Oklahoma.
 Then on Thanksgiving weekend, Nebraska gave up 62 points, the most ever by a Husker team at the time, in a loss to Colorado.
 That put Florida in line for the national title game and its quarterback, Rex Grossman, in the driver’s seat for the Heisman.
 The Gators were beat the next week in The Swamp by Tennessee, who blew its national championship hopes by losing to LSU in the SEC title game the following week.
 The decision on the Heisman and who would play Miami for all the marbles in the Rose Bowl came down to razor-thin margins.
 Nebraska got in by a mere .05 points in the BCS rankings over Colorado and Crouch beat Grossman by 62 points to garner the Heisman.
 In the Rose Bowl, the Hurricanes routed Nebraska 37-14.

 4. Johnny Lattner, RB, Notre Dame, 1953 — 56 Points